oriozc/oriozc/README.md

 <h5 align="left">- Experience with linux and with variety of tools such as:</h5>
 <h5 align="left">Metasploit , Nmap , Wireshark , Burpsuite , Hydra , Nikto , John the ripper etc.</h5>

-<h5 align="left">- Have an understanding of OSINT and information gathering techniques such as social engineering and reconnaissance.</h5>

 <h5 align="left">- Have an understanding of programming concepts such as OOP, data structures, multithreading etc.</h5>